johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 If you find any of these topics completely foreign or need a refresher, please refer to the OSTEP articles linked in the *Additional Reading & Sources* section located at the end.

 ## Introduction
 In this article, you will learn how to implement a basic shell that can be compiled and executed on Unix-based operating systems (e.g. macOS and Linux distributions).
-The shell will allow a user to run programs in the following fashion from the root directory (1-3), working directory (4), and absolute path (5):
+The shell will allow a user to run programs in the following fashion using absolute (1-3) and relative paths (4-5).
 1. `/bin/ls -al`
 2. `/bin/ps aux`
 3. `/bin/echo "Hello, World!"`
-5. `/path/to/the/program`
+4. `program1 arg1 arg2 arg3`
-6. `program1 arg1 arg2 arg3`
+5. `./program2 arg1`

 The implementation is considered basic due to the inability to run programs in a background process (i.e. using `&` operator when invoking a program), lack of signal handling for signals that may be delivered to the shell while it is running, I/O redirection and pipelining.